pycoder2000/GRE-CLI-Prep/README.md

 </h1>

 <p align="center">
-  A simple tool to prepare for GRE using Command Line Terminal.<br>
+  A simple tool to prepare for GRE using Command Line Terminal.<br><br>
   The word lists are provided by <a href="https://www.jamboreeindia.com/downloads/GRE-Vocabulary-jamboree.pdf">Jamboree</a>.
 It was originally inspired by another Github project which I can't find anymore.
 </p>